 Student Disability Services

 Palmer College values the diverse talents and abilities students bring to chiropractic education.
-Student Disability Services promotes diversity by striving to provide greater access to qualified students with disabilities.
+Student Disability Services promotes diversity by striving to provide equal access to qualified students with disabilities.
 Recognizing that the chiropractic profession will benefit from the skills and talents of persons with differing abilities, and in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA), Student Disability Services coordinates services for students with documented disabilities.
 Disabilities covered by 504 and ADA include: